sEbi3/Simple-Police-Helper/README.md

      * All default police vehicles are supported.<br>
      * This mod has a system that deletes your last vehicle when you're inside a vehicle in order to avoid spawning to many vehicles.<br>
    * You have the option to teleport to any stations around the map within seconds.
-     * This option will only teleport the Player and not a vehicle.
+     * This option will only teleport the Player and not a vehicle.<br><br>

 ### Vehicle Options and Interactions
    * You can easily repair and clean your vehicle or even set your vehicle into god mode.<br>
    * You can delete any vehicle you're in.<br>
    * <b>Tuning:</b> With this menu you can easily tune your vehicle with just one click. <i>(engine, brakes, amored tires, transmission and many more)</i><br>
    * <b>Door Control:</b> You also have the option to open all or certain doors of your current vehicle. <i>(trunk, hood and more)</i><br>
-   * Easily turn off/on your engine or just roll down/up your windows of your vehicle.
+   * Easily turn off/on your engine or just roll down/up your windows of your vehicle.<br><br>

 ### Loadouts for your Patrols
    * With this menu you have currently three different police loadouts to choose from: <i>(Police, British and Swat)</i><br>
    * Option to have unlimited ammo and refill your ammo of your current weapon.<br>
-   * Option to remove all your current weapons from your inventory.<br>
+   * Option to remove all your current weapons from your inventory.<br><br>

 ### Weather and Time Options
    * Change the weather to your liking.
 Choose between <i>sunny, clear, neutral, clearing, foggy, overcast, raining, thunder and more</i>.<br>
     * If you're using another trainer, it might overrides the weather system from this mod.
    * Change the time to your liking.
-Choose between <i>morning, afternoon, evening and night</i>.<br>
+Choose between <i>morning, afternoon, evening and night</i>.<br><br>

 ### Want to stay up to date?
   - This plugin has a version control system to let you know when a new Update has been released.<br>
    ○ You can still play with this mod on your own risk.
-It's always recommended to update to the latest build that is available.<br>
+It's always recommended to update to the latest build that is available.<br><br>

 <!-- GETTING STARTED -->
 ## Getting Started